-When will my institution receive access to new Web of Science?
+When will my institution see the new Web of Science first?

 Why are you providing access to the new Web of Science?

 All Web of Science customers will receive access to the new Web of Science so that they can provide feedback to shape the finished product and get familiar with any changes.

 What is available to view at the new Web of Science?